 This is the time of year that erosion damage can be done to the trail.

-Stay on the trail.
+Tread Lightly and Stay on Trail!
 If you can’t make the obstacle (water or granite) “Turn around, don’t go around!”

 Only the most prepared and built rigs should attempt winter travel on the Rubicon.
-With the wrong part breaking, you could be in the snow for days.
+If a critical part breaks, then you could be in the snow for days.

 The walk out could be 10-15 miles.